 What about safety insurance?

-With all these things, you’ll have your complete Plan B Safety Insurance.
+With all these things, you’ll have your Complete Plan B Safety Insurance.

 WE CAN HELP!

 During our 6-day, 7-night all-inclusive Panama Relocation Tours, we can help you with your entire “safety insurance” plan.
-We’ll show you around Panama, teach you about the pros and cons of each area, you’ll learn the prices in each area, learn how to get your pets into Panama, the best way to get health insurance in Panama (some with $0 monthly fee), learn how to start an online business, etc, AND after the tour, we will even help you get a residency visa.
+We’ll show you around Panama, teach you about the pros and cons of each area, you’ll learn the prices in each area, learn how to get your pets into Panama, the best way to get health insurance in Panama (some with $0 monthly fee), learn how to start an online business for income, etc, AND after the tour, we will even help you get a residency visa.
 Some visas even come with a work permit.
-Then you will have your complete “safety insurance” in place.
+Then, you will have your complete “safety insurance” in place.

 We also offer INSTANT ACCESS to our new ONLINE Complete Panama Relocation Guide.
-With The Guide, you can learn all the things you need to know to set up your SAFE HAVEN in Panama.
+With The Guide, you can learn everything you need to know to set up your SAFE HAVEN in Panama.
 You’ll get all our reliable contacts for immigration lawyers, honest real estate agents/property managers, learn how to get your pets to Panama, discover the best places to open a bank account in Panama, learn about the most popular places to live, and MUCH MORE.

 Hopefully, you never have a health problem.